 - Where the matter is clearly a complaint, rather than a concern, then the complainant should refer to the Headteacher, not directly to any other member of staff who may be involved.
-As with concerns, the Headteacher will make every effort to resolve the matter with you directly if it is appropriate to do so. - Where the first approach is made to a Governor, they will refer the complainant to the Headteacher and advise them of the procedure.
-It is important for Governors to be aware that they should not act unilaterally outside the formal procedure or be involved in the early stages of a complaint. - Any member of staff being complained about is not obliged to attend meetings with complainants either during the informal or formal stage. - Where a complaint concerns the headteacher, the matter will be referred to the Chair of Governors. - Complaints against the Chair of Governors or any individual Governor should be received in writing by the Clerk to the Governing Board via the school office - Complaints against the whole Governing Board should be addressed to the Clerk of Governors who will liaise with the Local Authority. - Complaints about the school's Early Help Offer will be heard in the same way and follow the same procedure.
+As with concerns, the Headteacher will make every effort to resolve the matter with you directly if it is appropriate to do so. - Complaints concerning Data Protection and Freedom of Information should be directed in the first instance to our Data Protection Officer Mr J A Walker, Solicitor.
+Office 7, The Courtyard, Gaulby Lane, Stoughton, Leicester, LE2 2FL.
+Email: info@jawalker.co.uk, thereafter, the most appropriate course of action will be advised depending on the nature of the complaint. - Where the first approach is made to a Governor, they will refer the complainant to the Headteacher and advise them of the procedure.
+It is important for Governors to be aware that they should not act unilaterally outside the formal procedure or be involved in the early stages of a complaint.

+- Any member of staff being complained about is not obliged to attend meetings with complainants either during the informal or formal stage. - Where a complaint concerns the headteacher, the matter will be referred to the Chair of Governors. - Complaints against the Chair of Governors or any individual Governor should be received in writing by the Clerk to the Governing Board via the school office - Complaints against the whole Governing Board should be addressed to the Clerk of Governors who will liaise with the Local Authority.